-There can be wide variation in the details of people's retirement planning, so consider this advice but consult a financial advisor on what approach will be best for your specific situation.
+There can be wide variation in people's retirement planning details, so consider this advice but consult a financial advisor on what approach will be best for your specific situation.

 Typically, retirees live off of a combination of investment income, Social Security benefits, and pensions (which are increasingly less common now than in decades before).

-Traditional retirees will want to have vast cash reserves available so that they do not have to draw down on their investment portfolios if there is a major market volatility event.
+Traditional retirees will want to have vast cash reserves available to not draw down on their investment portfolios if there is a major market volatility event.

 That may sound contradictory to the previous sentence, but I am not an advocate of market timing.

-I do think it is wise, though, to understand that volatility should be expected, and you can minimize realizing investment losses if you have cash available to draw from in case of emergency.
+I think it is wise to understand that volatility should be expected.
+You can minimize realizing investment losses if you have cash available to draw from in case of an emergency.